sundaysenergy/uc_wishlist/README.txt

 /**
  * uc_wishlist: Wish List / Gift Registry module for Ubercart *
- * developed by Joe Turgeon (http://arithmetric.com)
+ * Developed by Joe Turgeon (http://arithmetric.com)
- * sponsored by Sundays Energy (http://sundaysenergy.com)
+ * Sponsored by Sundays Energy (http://sundaysenergy.com)
- * version 0.5 (January/23/2008)
+ * Version 0.7 (November/11/2008)
- * licensed under GPLv2
+ * Licensed under GPLv2
  */

 1. ABOUT

-uc_wishlist is a module that adds wish list/gift registry support to Ubercart.
+uc_wishlist is a module that adds wish list/gift registry functionality to Ubercart.

-This module has been tested with Ubercart beta 2.
+This module has been tested with Ubercart 1.6.

 2. INSTALLATION